 ● Reliable customer support, if possible 24h

-● Staging environment,: I know this is could be confusing.
-In simple words, this allows you to create a new site or edit your site in a temporary URL without affecting your Live site, whenever you are ready just push one button and you are live with your modifications.
+● Staging environment: I know this could be confusing.
+In simple words, this allows you to create a new site or edit your site in a temporary URL without affecting your Live site.
+Whenever you are ready, just push one button and you are live with your modifications.
 Pretty cool ah?

 ● Bluehost.
 Same experience as HostGator.
 I have to add that the user interface is horrible to manage your site, confusing as hell.
-And lastly, customer support is terrible.
+And last, customer support is terrible.

-● SiteGround: The second hosting I would recommend, has all the features I mentioned above but it is a bit pricey.
+● SiteGround: The second hosting I would recommend has all the features I mentioned above, but it is pricey.
 Customer support is top-notch most of the time.
-The interface is a bit old and could be confusing.
+The interface is old and could be confusing.

 ● Kinsta: This is the king of the kings.
 It has ALL the features I mentioned above and they add great features all the time.
-They run on a google cloud platform, they had proprietary CDN and it was great, recently they upgraded for free to Cloudflare.
-Lastly, the customer support is freaking amazing, fast, when I say fast is, you don’t wait more than 5 minutes on a chat to get a knowledgeable technician.
+They run on a google cloud platform; they had proprietary CDN, and it was great.
+Recently they upgraded for free to CloudFlare.
+Last, the customer support is freaking amazing, fast, when I say fast is, you don’t wait over 5 minutes on a chat to get a knowledgeable technician.
 What I like the most is, you get all those features for a very good price.
 You can’t go wrong about Kinsta for your photo website.

 If you want to sign up, use this link (this is an affiliate link so I will receive a commission :))